broadinstitute/cromwell/docs/backends/Google.md

 #### Refresh Token

-A **refresh_token** field must be specified in the [workflow options](#workflow-options) when submitting the job.
+A **refresh_token** field must be specified in the [workflow options](/workflowoptions) when submitting the job.
 Omitting this field will cause the workflow to fail.

-The refresh token is passed to JES along with the `client-id` and `client-secret` pair specified in the corresponding entry in `auths`.
+The refresh token is passed to Google along with the `client-id` and `client-secret` pair specified in the corresponding entry in `auths`.

 #### User Service Account

-A [JSON key file for the service account](####service-acocunt) must be passed in via the **user_service_account_json** field in the [workflow options](#workflow-options) when submitting the job.
+A [JSON key file for the service account](####service-acocunt) must be passed in via the **user_service_account_json** field in the [workflow options](/workflowoptions) when submitting the job.
 Omitting this field will cause the workflow to fail.
 The JSON should be passed as a string and will need to have no newlines and all instances of *"* and *\n* escaped.

 In the likely event that this service account does not have access to Cromwell's default google project the **google_project** workflow option must be set.
 In the similarly likely case that this service account can not access Cromwell's default google bucket, the **jes_gcs_root** workflow option should be set appropriately.

 ### Docker

-It is possible to reference private docker images in DockerHub to be run on JES.
+It is possible to reference private docker images in DockerHub to be run on Pipelines API.
 However, in order for the image to be pulled, the docker credentials with access to this image must be provided in the configuration file.